Melanie-Finch-20-3-web

 Dr Melanie Finch is a geologist who researches how rocks move and deform when tectonic plates collide.
 Melanie has worked in many spectacular places, including in the Himalaya where huge mountains were made by rocks moving past each other on shear zones, which act like 'rock conveyor belts'.
 Melanie studies these rock conveyor belts to understand how solid rock can flow like honey over millions of years.

 Melanie completed her PhD at Monash University in 2016 and was then awarded an Alexander von Humboldt Foundation Postdoctoral Fellowship at the University of Tuebingen, Germany.
-She returned to Australia in 2018 in a teaching-research position at Monash University and then started in her current role as a Lecturer in Geoscience at James Cook University in 2022.
+She returned to Australia in 2018 in a position at Monash University, moved to James Cook University in 2022, and commenced her current position as a Lecturer at the University of Melbourne in 2024.

 Dr Melanie Finch is a Superstar of STEM.